 In the UK, as part of the “Package Holidays and Package Tour Regulations Act 1992,” consumers have basic travel rights when package holidays are booked through an agent.
 The law dictates that people who are sold a pre-arranged holiday have certain travel rights.
 A pre-arranged holiday according the UK law means two of the following criteria must be part of the package tour: transport, accommodation or other significant services (ie, tour guide).
 The act is designed to protect UK citizens against negligent tour providers.

 Tour operators can be deemed negligent for any number of reasons (badly run hotels, poor hygiene, below-par maintenance standards) and sometimes legal action can be taken.
-Websites like Express Solicitors provide a brief overview of common complaints.

 Do you buy travel insurance when booking holidays?
 Are you aware of what rights you do and don’t have when you travel?
 Have you ever faced a serious travel dilemma caused by a travel company?